SENG330/course/assn3-bdd.md

         THEN it should turn on and should notify Hub about the activity.

-Scenario: User wants to access smartplug:
+# Scenario F: User wants to access smartplug
 1. GIVEN a non-functional smartplug
       WHEN I click "Toggle" on the client control
         THEN I should see that the smartplug is "Turned On"